hmaryus/Scrape_IMDB_Top250/README.md

-Extracting the "IMBD top 250 movies".
+Extracting the "IMDB top 250 movies".